Chisa Hutchinson

 Chisa Hutchinson is an American playwright.

+Career

-Her plays have won multiple awards including the 2010 GLAAD Award, a Lilly Award in 2010, as well as a Lanford Wilson Award in 2015.
-She was a Lark Fellow as well as a Dramatist Guild Fellow in 2010–11.
-She was also a cast member of the Neo-Futurists in New York.
-Hutchinson was a staff writer for the Blue Man Group.
-She has been a member of New Dramatists for four years.
-Currently she is a Humanitas Fellow and the Tow Foundation Fellow at Second Stage.
-Hutchinson teaches creative writing at the University of Delaware.
-Most recently her play Somebody's Daughter was included on the 2017 Kilroys List which includes un-produced plays by female and trans playwrights.
+Hutchinson was a Lark Fellow as well as a Dramatist Guild Fellow.
+She has been a Humanitas Fellow and the Tow Foundation Fellow at Second Stage.

+Hutchinson has been a cast member of the Neo-Futurists in New York, a staff writer for the Blue Man Group, and a member of New Dramatists.
+She was among the first wave of commissions for Audible's Emerging Playwright program, and her Proof of Love was the first full production from the program.

+Hutchinson was a writer on the 2024 Starz television series Three Women.
+Currently, Hutchinson teaches creative writing at the University of Delaware.

 Early life

 Chisa Hutchinson was born in Queens, New York in 1980.
 At the age of four she was unofficially adopted by a family in Newark, New Jersey.
 At the age of 14 Hutchinson relocated to the Short Hills section of Millburn, New Jersey to attend Kent Place School.
 It is here that she was exposed to theatre for the first time.
 While attending high school, her drama teacher took her to attend a debate between August Wilson and Robert Brustein which inspired her to write African American centric theatre.